eslac/eslac.github.io/README.md

 ## To Do / Wish List

 * Add mission statement with sustainable goals to home page
+* Add images to answers
-* Break out FAQ into different sections
+* Break out FAQ into different sections ~ left menu
+* Craigslist ELS

 ## Issues